FlexIN – FlexOUT

 One of the goals of the Flex Program is to offer an alternative learning model where creative arts, individual interests and motivation are keys to success.
 We see that intrinsic motivation drives learning, and engage youth in a way that makes them realize their own potential and strengths.

 Back to School addresses dropout rates by engaging kids in various activity groups.
 The activity groups have a curriculum that coincides with the course curriculum in school.
-For example, the debate group: This curriculum matches the social sciences in school through creative activities like radio-shows/podcasts, debate groups and music.
+For example, the debate group: This activity plan matches the social sciences curriculum in school through creative activities like radio-shows/podcasts, debate groups and music.
 The students are working towards two main events a year that gathers 500 – 800 kids from the community.